 For students enrolling for fall 2017 and beyond, visit https://studentaid.ed.gov/sa/ to review the changes to the 2017–18 FAFSA.
 The 2017–18 FAFSA is available October 1, 2016, and can be completed using 2015 tax data.
 The FAFSA must be received by Ohio University no later than the January 15 first-priority receipt date in order for you to receive best consideration for all federal, state, and institutional financial aid.

 Junior Year of High School

 Begin researching scholarship sources by visiting your guidance counselor, local library, browsing the internet and sending letters to civic organizations.
 It may take several weeks to get a response from scholarship sponsors so be sure to start this process no later than the summer before your senior year.

-January of Senior Year
+Beginning October of Senior Year

-February of Senior Year
+Beginning February of Senior Year

 More information about financial aid and scholarships is available on the Office of Student Financial Aid and Scholarships website.